Doctors Note Logo

 Berberine may be helpful for some people when used carefully and responsibly—but it is not a replacement for proven medical care, healthy habits, or regular check-ups.

 If you are considering Berberine, or if you notice symptoms like irregular heartbeats, take the next step responsibly.
-If you're experiencing unusual sensations in your chest, use a free Heart palpitation symptom checker to better understand what you're feeling, and most importantly, speak to a doctor about any symptoms, supplements, or concerns that could be serious or life-threatening.
+If you're experiencing unusual sensations in your chest, check your heart palpitation symptoms with a free AI-powered tool to better understand what you're feeling, and most importantly, speak to a doctor about any symptoms, supplements, or concerns that could be serious or life-threatening.

 (References)